fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 section: home
 ---

-# Historiography
+# HIST 491: Historiography

 ## Logistics
-- HIST 491-001 | Fall 2021
+- Fall 2021
 - 3 Credit Hours
 - MW 12:00 -- 1:15
 - Prof. Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
 - Student Hours: Via Zoom, Wednesday 8--10am, and by appointment.
-Zoom link coming soon.
+[Office hours Zoom link](https://unm.zoom.us/j/91531924375).
+Discussions after class are most welcome!

 ## Course Description
 The course introduces the various approaches that historians (from antiquity through the present) have taken in writing about the past.
 Our survey also identifies and discusses some philosophies of history (the underlying assumptions of how we can access and understand the past), as well as various historical interpretive frameworks that have shaped historical writing.
 It focuses, however, on various meta-questions about history: **What is history?
 What is it for?
 Who is it for?
 How should we be writing it?**